santoshkal/ci-test/README.md

 ## This is a est repo for generating release and triggering other workflows

-This is a test for generating a new `.env` file and populating it with OCI URLs
+This is a test for generating a new `.env` file and populating it with OCI URLs, which would be read by Genval.